-- Sudden increase in demand and activity in the service - Delays in documentation being returned - Delays in the planning application process - Reduction in funding available for adaptations.
+- Sudden increase in demand and activity in the service

+- Delays in documentation being returned

+- Delays in the planning application process

 In such circumstance, waiting times for the service will be unavoidably affected.

 MANDATORY DISABLED FACILITIES GRANT

 The applicant must be disabled and meet the definition of a disabled person (includes disabilities due to older age) and must be a resident in North East Lincolnshire.